pau1a/Arklowdun/docs/storage-conventions.md

 positions starting from zero, and reordering helpers run inside database transactions to ensure consistency.
 To avoid unique-index conflicts during reorders, active rows are first shifted out of the way before applying new positions.
+Soft-delete helpers also invoke this compaction to keep active rows dense from zero.
 Queries that return ordered data should sort by `position, created_at`.

 ## Generating IDs